 Ezoic Blog Ad Network Payments

-Ezoic makes payments 45 days after the end of each month the services were used.
+Ezoic makes payments 45 days after the end of each month in which services were used.
 To receive a payment, you must accumulate a balance of at least $20.
-However, Ezoic also advertises its payouts as net-30.
+However, Ezoic also states that its payments are net -30.

-They explain that although it may take up to 45 days, it is more current to be paid after 30 days.
+They explain that even though it can take up to 45 days, it is more current expectation of being paid after 30 days.
 Ezoic payment methods include:

 • Check